"What about menthol?"

 Tobacco manufacturers have used menthol cigarettes to target young and vulnerable populations for years.
 The menthol “mint” flavor reduces the harshness and irritation of tobacco smoke, and is a popular choice for those first starting to smoke.
 Menthol cigarettes are also used at far higher rates by African Americans and other racial and ethnic minorities relative to white smokers.

-“We couldn’t get any of the other national partners to take up that menthol mantra, but finally we noticed that the Tobacco Control Legal Consortium (a program of the Public Health Law Center) and Truth Initiative started saying menthol tobacco products should be banned as well,” Jefferson said.
+“We couldn’t get any of the other national partners to take up that menthol mantra, but finally we noticed that the Public Health Law Center and Truth Initiative started saying menthol tobacco products should be banned as well,” Jefferson said.
 “All of a sudden, we had allies.”